muquit/cubic-ubuntu-server-fix/README.md

 As of February 27, 2025, the official [Cubic](https://github.com/PJ-Singh-001/Cubic) tool (version 2024.09) is unable to properly extract and process Ubuntu Server ISOs.
 It fails with an error message **Error: Unable to extract the compressed Linux file system.**

 I created this fix because I needed to create a custom Ubuntu Server ISO for a project and discovered that the official Cubic tool was unable to properly extract Ubuntu Server ISOs due to their two-part squashfs structure.
-After researching the issue, I found that many users on the Cubic GitHub wiki were experiencing the same problem without a working solution.
-This fix addresses that specific issue, allowing for successful customization of Ubuntu Server ISOs while we wait for an official fix from the Cubic developers.
+I tested it to create custom ISOs from **ubuntu-24.04.2-desktop-amd64.iso** and **ubuntu-24.10-live-server-amd64.iso**.
+A pre-built package is supplied for your convenience.
+If it works for you, please let me.

-This fix for Ubuntu Server ISO extraction in Cubic was developed collaboratively with Claude AI 3.7 Sonnet, working under my guidance and instructions.
+The fix is developed collaboratively with Claude AI 3.7 Sonnet, working under my guidance and instructions.
 The AI assisted in diagnosing the issue, developing multiple solution approaches, and refining the code to properly handle Ubuntu Server's two-part squashfs structure.

 The original code was copied from the official Cubic repository at https://code.launchpad.net/cubic using